secondsight/secondsight-hardware/README.md

 Each of these two files contains the complete visor.
 You only need to print one to get a usable aetherAR visor.

-### visor-A.stl

-This variant of the visor has a smooth slope of body from the face all the way to the edges of the phone.
-The optics mounting hardware is printed inside the visor.

-### visor-B.stl

-In this variant, the main body slopes less.
-This results in a slight flaring at the front of the visor.
-The optics mounting hardware is printed inside the visor.

 ### visor-C.stl

 In this variant, the body slopes smoothly from the face to the phone with no